SCF pulls some dual enrollment options for Sarasota County students

 In May, SCF pulled three courses from the Pine View campus.
 Despite this change, Pine View, like other campuses, still offered a variety of classes, according to the school district’s secondary school executive director, Steve Cantees.

-Pine View School Principal Stephen Covert could not immidiately be reached for comment Wednesday afternoon.
+Pine View School Principal Stephen Covert could not immediately be reached for comment Wednesday afternoon.

 Starting in fall 2019, those classes will only be available at SCF’s campuses or online.